Holloworker/SphereAppro/README.md

 - `-reduces_faces`
 - `-surface_num`

-The final number of spheres in the approximation is approximately:
+The final number of spheres in the approximation is:

 `Number of Spheres = branch^depth`

+For most use cases, it is recommended to set:
+- `-branch`: The desired number of spheres in the final approximation
+- `-depth`:1(single level)

+#### 2.Handling Non-Watertight Meshes:
+The program automatically detects whether the input mesh is watertight.
+If the mesh is not watertight, it will automatically reconstruct the mesh to make it watertight.
+However, this process may significantly increase the number of faces in the mesh, potentially to an unacceptable level.
+To address this, use the `-reduces_faces` option along with `-surface_num`, which controls the percentage of faces retained after reduction:
+`Remaining Faces = Watertight Mesh Faces * surface_num`